-Several studies reported their outcomes after non-PSMA PET/ CT-guided sRT (11-13) and reported biochemical control in less than 70% of their patients after 2 y.
-Zschaeck et al. performed PSMA PET-guided sRT in 22 high-risk PCa patients with biochemical relapse and showed that a prolonged PSA response was achieved in hormone-naïve patients (14).
+Several studies reported their outcomes after non-PSMA PET/CT guided sRT (11-13) and reported biochemical control in <70% of their patients after 2 years.
+Zschaeck et al. performed PSMA PET-guided sRT in 22 high-risk PCa patients with BR and showed that a prolonged PSA response was achieved in hormone-naïve patients (14).
 Emmet et al. performed PSMA PETguided sRT in 146 patients.
-After a median follow-up of 10.5 mo, an overall treatment response of 75% was reported (15).
+After a median follow-up of 10.5 months, an overall treatment response of 75% was reported (15).

-The purpose of this German 2-institution retrospective analysis was to assess PSA response after PSMA PET/CT-based individualization of sRT: standard radiotherapy in cases of biochemical relapse constitutes irradiation of the prostatic fossa only.
+The purpose of this German bi-institutional retrospective analysis was to assess PSA response after PSMA PET/CT-based individualization of sRT: standard radiotherapy treatment in case of BR constitutes irradiation of the prostatic fossa only.
 Further individualization in the sense of dose escalation to macroscopic local recurrences in the prostatic fossa and irradiation of pelvic lymphatic pathways with escalated dose to PET-positive lymph nodes and initiation of ADT was based on the findings in PSMA PET/CT.
-Further, biochemical recurrence-free survival (BRFS) of this treatment-intensified cohort was compared with historical data before the advent of PSMA PET/CT.
+Further, biochemical recurrence free survival (BRFS) of this treatment intensified cohort was compared to historical data prior to the advent of PSMA PET/CT.